katisunray/katisunray.github.io/src/content/products/t-shirts.md

 - Thoughtfully designed and printed in Ontario, Canada.
 - Explore the collections in the links below.
-- Order timeline: 5-7 business days to process + shipping (additional shipping cost).
+- Order timeline: 10 business days to process (2 weeks) + shipping (additional shipping cost).
 - Available in limited runs — email us with your preferred size, color, and design to order.

 **Details**